Italy Pet Passport & Import Regulations

 Traveling with more than 5 pets

-If you are traveling with more than 5 pets that are 6 months or older, unless you are going to a show or competition, your pets must meet the requirements for commercial transport. (see step #5)
+If you are traveling with 6 or more cats, dogs or ferrets, in order to transport them under non-commercial regulations, they must be 6 months or older and attending or training for a competition, show or sporting event.
+If this is not the case, your pets must meet the requirements for commercial transport. (see step #5)

 Entering Italy by Air

-Unaccompanied pets or those traveling commercially must enter Italy by air at international airports in Bologna, Milan or Rome.
+Unaccompanied pets or those traveling commercially must enter Italy by air at international airports in Bologna, Milan, Pisa, Turin or Rome.
 Pets traveling with their owners or designated representatives can enter at Venice.